 Morning behaviors triggering soaring dopamine levels and spiking blood sugars seem increasingly common in today's GenZs and Millenials.
 Hardly a surprise though, when considering the addictive nature of these fleeting moments of high dopamine & glucose levels.

-In this Keto on The Go blog, we test 4 cereals, and show the data, behind what can Make or Break a stable morning - and your subsequent energy & cognitive function for the remainder of the day.
+In this blog, we test 4 cereals, and show the data, behind what can Make or Break a stable morning - and your subsequent energy & cognitive function for the remainder of the day.

 Andrew Huberman of Stanford University School of Medicine has done tremendous research in bringing to light the implications of excessive Dopamine stimulation.
 Huberman notably highlights the implications of ‘starting the day’ with optical-mental feeding on phones and social media, triggering Dopamine cycles that set the mental outlook, and state of being for the rest of the day.
 Definitely worth watching (WATCH HERE).